 Some schools require statistics.

 There are some veterinary schools that require specific animal science courses, such as "Feeds and Feeding" as prerequisites.
-Some of these may be available in summer school, via correspondence courses, or at the University of Pennsylvania School of Veterinary Medicine.
+Some of these may be available in summer school or via on-line.

 Do not take any of the required courses pass/fail (after the first semester of your freshman year) and do not take any of them abroad.

 The Veterinary Medical College Application Service (VMCAS) is the application service that you must use to apply to most (but not all) of the U.S. veterinary schools.

 How is my GPA calculated when I apply to veterinary school?